PADI Night Diver

 A £50 deposit is required when you book your programme with Aquasport.
 Balance of payment is due two weeks prior to the start of your training.

-Starting on Tuesday evening at 6.30pm and continuing on your choioce of three Thursday evenings.
+Starting on a Tuesday or Wednesday evening at 6.30pm and continuing on your choice of three Thursday evenings.

 Where can I go from here?